 All staff were trained to an appropriate level on safeguarding.
-The RP and the pharmacy technician had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
+The RP had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
 The remaining staff had completed level 1 e-Learning provided by the company.
 Local contacts for the escalation of concerns were displayed on the wall of the dispensary.
-Staff were aware of the signs requiring referral and gave several examples of when they had made appropriate referrals.
+Staff were aware of the signs requiring referral and gave an example of an appropriate referral.